Daniel Calvo (judge)

-Daniel Calvo Flores was a Santiago Court of Appeals judge of the Republic of Chile.
+Daniel Calvo Flores (born c.1958) is a former Santiago Court of Appeals judge of the Republic of Chile.
 At the moment he is a 4º judicial attorney (Fiscal Judicial) in the Santiago Court of Appeals.

 The privately owned TV station Chilevisión aired a broadcast of film taken with a hidden camera of Calvo stating that he frequented a gay sauna.

-Judge Daniel Calvo was frame-up by the Chilean Navy Intelligence agency in retaliation for the human rights investigations the judge was doing against retired admiral Carlos Mauricio Blanlot Kerbernhard.
-This officer was responsible for the death of 4 Chilean political prisoners from the city of Tome, Chile under the Pinochet dictatorship.
-The victims (Ricardo Barra Martínez, Miguel Catalán Febrero, Héctor Lepe Moraga y Tránsito Cabrera Ortiz) were detained September 27, 1973 and killed by a group of officer under the command of Carlos Mauricio Blanlot Kerbernhard.